Ariane de Rothschild: Career

 In 2016, she finalized the reorganization of the group's lifestyle assets under the new label Edmond de Rothschild Heritage.
 She pulled the Edmond de Rothschild Group out of Asia and, the following year, in 2017, she implemented the Avaloq banking technology.
 In March 2019, the company removed Edmond de Rothschild (Switzerland) S.A. from public trading, making it entirely held by the group.
 Ariane de Rothschild became chairman of the board.
 The French business was folded into the Swiss company to simplify the structure of the group.
-In January 2021, her husband Benjamin de Rothschild died, making her the sole majority owner of the Edmond de Rothschild Group, holding the majority of the votes with her four daughters.
+In January 2021, her husband Benjamin de Rothschild died, which gave her majority control over the Edmond de Rothschild Group via her four daughters’ votes.
+In March 2023, she took over as CEO of the group.

 Other activities

 From 2003 to 2011, the Ariane de Rothschild Art Prize awarded contemporary art initiatives.
 The Ariane de Rothschild Women's Doctoral Program in Israel was launched in 2009 to provide full financial support and enhanced educational programs to women pursuing a doctoral program.
 The following year, in 2010, the Ariane de Rothschild Fellowship Program was launched to foster intercultural dialogue through social entrepreneurship and social science, especially between the Jewish and Muslim communities.

 In 2012, she talked with Warren Buffett about philanthropy in the first scene of the documentary The Billionaires' Pledge.

-In 2018, she led the acquisition of the fragrance company Parfums Caron and managed the revival of the brand.
+In 2018, she led the acquisition of the fragrance company Parfums Caron and managed the revival of the brand, focusing its distribution on Middle Eastern countries.
 After the death of husband Benjamin de Rothschild in 2021, she took over the management of the sailing stable Gitana Team.
 In 2021, she released the first vintage of the rosé wine L'Amistà (Château Roubine, Côtes de Provence) she co-developed.

+In 2023, a Wall Street Journal investigation revealed that de Rothschild had more than a dozen meetings with convicted sex offender Jeffrey Epstein.
+The bank initially denied that she had met with him, but later admitted that Rothschild "met with Epstein as part of her normal duties at the bank between 2013 and 2019".
+The journal also reported that she helped him find assistants.
+In 2025, Wall Street Journal reported that in 2015 de Rothschild negotiated a $25 million consulting contract with Epstein.

+Ariane sued her mother-in-law Nadine de Rothschild in Swiss courts to prevent her from using the name "Edmond" in her foundation's name (in reference to Nadine's late husband Edmond de Rothschild).
+Her claim was later denied by the Federal Supreme Court of Switzerland in 2025.
+Ariane, who controls 65.94% of Edmond de Rothschild Group, is also suing Nadine de Rothschild over the heritage left by Edmond.